GDGAlgiers/Devfest22Challenges/Web/FigmaClone/README.md

 ## Setup

-To get you started with this challenge, we have provided you with a starting point. so you need first to copy to your local environment the `starter` folder you see next to this challenge. and install all the dependencies:
+To get you started with this challenge, we have provided you with a starter code. so you need first to copy to your local environment the `starter` folder you see next to this challenge. and install all the dependencies:

 ```bash
 cd starter-folder